 - Human Rights and Civil Liberties

 Jeremy has a strong commitment to and experience of human rights and civil liberties law.
-Prior to pupillage, Jeremy was the Public Law and Welfare Benefits Supervisor at the Hackney Community Law Centre (‘HCLC’) and volunteered for the Liberty Advice Line.
+Prior to becoming a barrister, Jeremy was the Public Law and Welfare Benefits Supervisor at the Hackney Community Law Centre (‘HCLC’) and volunteered for the Liberty Advice Line.
 He previously taught Public Law, which included human rights, at Queen Mary University.

-Jeremy has experience of ECHR and EU Charter of Fundamental Rights cases, both as an advocate/counsel and caseworker, including:
+Jeremy has experience of applying the ECHR, EU Charter of Fundamental Rights and international law, as counsel, advocate and caseworker, including:

 Court of Appeal

-- Assisting the solicitor with conduct in Webb-Harnden v London Borough of Waltham Forest [2023] EWCA Civ 992 concerning the applicability of the public sector equality duty under section 149 of the Equality Act 2010 to a suitability review of an offer of out of borough homeless accommodation to a single mother (as caseworker).
+- Webb-Harnden v London Borough of Waltham Forest [2023] EWCA Civ 992: concerning the applicability of the public sector equality duty under section 149 of the Equality Act 2010 to a suitability review of an offer of out of borough homeless accommodation to a single mother (assisting the solicitor with conduct as caseworker).
 This case raised issues of indirect discrimination against women.

 Upper Tribunal